 First, the subject of cost.
 Due to the additional expertise and attention to detail required for legal transcription, rates for legal transcription services are often higher than for general transcription services.

 However, a reliable transcription company like Ditto Transcripts can offer a more affordable and customizable cost structure.
-Our prices for both general and legal transcription start at $1.50.
+Our prices for both general and legal transcription start at $1.50 per minute of audio.
 This can go higher depending on factors such as:

 - Number of speakers in the recording